Bloody hell, schon wieder schlecht geschlafen?!

 1. Create a comfortable sleeping environment:

-2. Regular sleep-wake cycle:
+2. Regular sleep-wake rhythm:

-3. Relaxation before bed:
+3. Relaxation before going to bed:

 4. Light evening meal:

-5. Keeping an eye on hydration:
+5. Keep an eye on hydration:

-6. Limit Caffeine and Alcohol:
+6. Limit caffeine and alcohol:

-7. Movement and relaxation:
+7. Exercise and relaxation:

 8. Pain management: